 My pizzaiolo is Lean, and fortunately!

 You've probably heard of this company near you that delivers to its customers in under 30 minutes.
 We'll see below that it's very Lean !
-But before you read on, just imagine for a moment that the pizzaiolo does production management like this...
+But, before you read on, imagine for a moment that the pizzaiolo does production management like...